Shelton Fabre: Bishop of Houma-Thibodaux

-On September 23, 2013, Pope Francis appointed Fabre as bishop of the Diocese of Houma-Thibodaux.
-He was installed at the Cathedral of St. Francis de Sales on October 30, 2013.
+On September 23, 2013, Pope Francis appointed Fabre as bishop of Houma-Thibodaux.
+He was installed at the Cathedral of St. Francis de Sales in Thibodaux, Louisiana, on October 30, 2013.

-On May 4, 2018, Fabre became chair of the Ad-Hoc Committee against Racism of the United States Conference of Catholic Bishops.
-On November 6, 2018, Fabre released "Open Wide our Hearts: The Enduring Call to Love", a pastoral letter addressing racism issues in the United States and the Catholic response.
+In May 2018, Fabre was elected chair of the Ad-Hoc Committee against Racism of the United States Conference of Catholic Bishops.
+In November 2018, Fabre released "Open Wide our Hearts: The Enduring Call to Love", a pastoral letter addressing racism in the United States and the Catholic response to it.

-On January 11, 2019, Fabre released a list of 14 priests with credible accusations of sexual abuse against minors.
-The list went back to 1977, when the diocese are founded.
-Fabre added this statement:
+In January 2019, Fabre released a list of 14 priests in the diocese with credible accusations of sexual abuse against minors.
+The list went back to 1977, the founding of the diocese.

-In 2020, after the murder of George Floyd and subsequent protests, Fabre and other Catholic bishops issued a statement with a special emphasis on the Solemnity of Pentecost:

 Archbishop of Louisville

-On February 8, 2022, Pope Francis named Fabre as archbishop of the Archdiocese of Louisville.
+On February 8, 2022, Pope Francis named Fabre as archbishop of Louisville.
 He was installed on March 30, 2022.

+Personal life

+Fabre is a cousin of his fellow African-American Catholic prelate, Bishop John Ricard, superior general of the Josephites.
+Both are from New Roads, Louisiana.